top of page

 “How does this exact boot model behave under this skier, in this position, through this range of movement?”

-In theory, ski boot flex testing should not be mysterious.
+In theory, ski boot flex should be measured as torque: Newton-metres, or Nm.

 That part is universal.

-A boot does not flex the same empty as it does with a liner, foot, lower leg, buckles, power strap and real internal pressure.
-The shell, liner and skier are part of the system.
+How the boot is filled and tensioned — a boot does not flex the same empty as it does with a liner, foot, lower leg, buckles and power strap.

-Flex is not one fixed thing.
+The exact angle being measured — flex is not one fixed thing.
 We need to know the start angle and end angle of the test.
-Are we measuring resistance between 5° and 10°?
-Between 10° and 15°?
-Deeper into the cuff?

-Without those three pieces of information, a “flex number” is not a proper mechanical measurement.
+Without those details, a “flex number” is not a proper mechanical measurement.

 It is more like a label.